dooboolab-community/react-native-iap/docs/docs/usage_instructions/retrieve_available.md

 To get a list of valid items, call `getProducts()`.

-You can do it in `componentDidMount()`, or another area as appropriate for you app.
+You can do it in `componentDidMount()`, or another area as appropriate for your app.

 Since a user may first start your app with a bad internet connection, then later have an internet connection, making preparing/getting items more than once may be a good idea.